It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 This might explain why we are so easily provoked and ready to rumble in response to psychological threats like news stories or social media posts that present opinions different from our own.

-Selective attention—a process where you identify and survive threats before dedicating your attention to anything else—helps you focus on what’s important while ignoring irrelevant, outside information.
+Selective attention—a process where you identify and survive threats before dedicating your attention to anything else—helps you focus on what’s essential while ignoring irrelevant, outside information.
 Just as the sympathetic nervous system turns off all functions not critical to survival, including your ability to digest food, it also turns off your capacity to access critical thinking and problem-solving skills by shutting down your ability to focus on anything outside of the pressing danger.

-This hyper-vigilance can save your life when you are under threat, but also restricts your emotional regulation or receptivity to new or different viewpoints and ideas, making you more likely to engage in and amplify conflict.
+This hyper-vigilance can save your life when you are under threat but also restricts your emotional regulation or receptivity to new or different viewpoints and ideas, making you more likely to engage in and amplify conflict.

 READ THIS NEXT: Stay Calm in the Midst of Adversity

-In her excellent book, The Art of Extreme Self Care, Cheryl Richardson advises that emotional regulation is a wise choice when:
+In her excellent book, The Art of Extreme Self-Care, Cheryl Richardson advises that emotional regulation is a wise choice when:

 - You can’t think clearly

-- You feel really angry and triggered
+- You feel angry and triggered

 - You feel anxiety coursing through your veins and feel compelled to react